sol1/corvus/README.md

 A prototype Rails application that ingests phone call records from a [VoIPmonitor](http://www.voipmonitor.org/) instance and provides aggregate high-level reporting on phone call activity, as well as audio playback.

+## Teams

+Teams within your organisation can be set up based on their phone extensions or number ranges.
+Corvus system users can then be assigned to those teams to have their view of individual phone records filtered to that set.

+## Campaigns

+Assign dedicated phone numbers to marketing campaigns to report on conversions.

+## Call Ratings

+Use a simple star-rating system for QA.

 ## Development

 * Have a working installation of `rvm` ([https://rvm.io/](https://rvm.io/))